dkrajzew/grebakker/README.md

 python -m pip install grebakker
 ```

-Or download the [latest release](https://github.com/dkrajzew/grebakker/releases/tag/0.4.2) from github.
+Or download the [latest release](https://github.com/dkrajzew/grebakker/releases/tag/0.4.4) from github.
 You may as well clone or download the [grebakker git repository](https://github.com/dkrajzew/grebakker.git).
 There is also a page about [installing grebakker](https://grebakker.readthedocs.io/en/latest/install.html) which lists further options.

 ## Changes

+## grebakker-0.4.4 (05.07.2025)
+* Patching tests

 ### grebakker-0.4.2 (05.07.2025)
 * Documentation corrected